What is LakeWatch?

 LakeWatch is a volunteer-based water quality monitoring program offered to Albertans who are interested in collecting information about their local lake or reservoir.

-ALMS technicians assist volunteers to test the lakes 5 times during the summer, collecting important data such as water temperature, clarity, a suite of water chemistry parameters, and invasive species.
+ALMS technicians assist volunteers to test the lakes 4 times during the summer, collecting important data such as water temperature, clarity, a suite of water chemistry parameters, invasive species, and other biological targets.
 Once all of the data is collected we produce a LakeWatch Report for the lake which summarizes the data in an easy-to-understand manner.
 LakeWatch Reports can be used to educate lake users and guide water restoration and management efforts.
-If you are interested in having your lake monitored as part of the LakeWatch program, please contact email@example.com
+If you are interested in having your lake monitored as part of the LakeWatch program, please contact firstname.lastname@example.org

 Wondering what is involved in volunteering?
 Check out our LakeWatch Volunteer page!